Nutrition Coaching vs. Meal Planning: Which One Gets Results in Austin?

 • Post-training: 25–40 g protein + carbs within 60 minutes.

-• Protein anchor every meal; veggies at 2+ meals; fruit daily.
+• Protein anchor at every meal; veggies at 2+ meals.

 • “Default lunches” M–F (repeatable).